How do I report a power outage, or find out details about an ongoing power outage?

 Average Local Monthly Temperatures (0C)*

 Also, being away from home doesn't automatically lead to reduced electricity consumption.
-A number of appliances and electronics continue to use electricity while you're away, including your refrigerator and television.
+A number of appliances and electronics are 'Always On' while you're away, including your refrigerator and television.
 Your heating and cooling systems also continue to operate periodically, even if the temperature has been adjusted to vacation mode.

-You can manage your electricity consumption by taking advantage of our online customer service portal and Time-of-Use rates.
+You can manage your electricity consumption through your online Hydro Ottawa account and by taking advantage of Time-of-Use rates.
 These will allow you to monitor your daily and hourly electricity use, and shift it to off-peak pricing periods.

 You can also take a number of actions to reduce your need for electricity or use electricity more efficiently.